On two notions of curvature on singular surfaces: Background

 Another notion of angle is defined as follow.
 Consider a hinge $[p^x_y]$ and all possible sequence of $x_n,y_n$ such that \begin{itemize} \item $x_n\in [px], y_n\in [py], x_n\neq p, y_n\neq p$, $x_n\to p$ or $y_n\to p$, \item each pair $x_n,y_n$ are joined by a minimizing geodesic such that in the case $x_n\to p$ the curve $[x_ny_n]$ converges to a segment of $[py]$ or if $y_n\to p$ the curve $[x_ny_n]$ converges to a segment of $[px]$. \end{itemize} The lower limit taken on all sequences satisfying these conditions

 is called the \textit{lower strong angle}.
 Lower strong angles mainly serve to obtain symmetric estimates to those derived from the upper angle.

-A \textit{triangle} $T$ in $X$ is the data of three points and three minimizing geodesics joining them.
+A \textit{triangle} $T$ in $X$ is the data of three points, called \textit{vertices}, and three minimizing geodesics, called \textit{edges}, joining them.
 The notation $T^\kappa$ stands for a model triangle of $T$ in the model surface of constant curvature $\kappa$ and we write $|T^\kappa|$ its area measure.
 Let $\delta_\kappa(T)$ denotes the \textit{relative excess} of $T$ with respect to $T^\kappa$, i.e.